MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/device-report.md

 ## Making the Best Use of the Device Report

-When it comes to device names, the Device Report is extremely detailed; for example, suppose you have the following capture devices:
+When it comes to device names, the Device Report is detailed; for example, suppose you have the following capture devices:

 - Aastra 3002 Microphone (2- Aastra 3002)